aws/aws-eks-best-practices/content/reliability/docs/application.md

 When performing a *rolling update* of a Deployment, you can use the [`Max Unavailable`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#max-unavailable) property to specify the maximum number of Pods that can be unavailable during the update.
 The `Max Surge` property of Deployment allows you to set the maximum number of Pods that can be created over the desired number of Pods.

-Consider adjusting `max unavailable` to ensure that a rollout doesn’t disrupt your customers.
+Consider adjusting `max unavailable` to ensure that a rollout doesn't disrupt your customers.
 For example, Kubernetes sets 25% `max unavailable` by default, which means if you have 100 Pods, you may have only 75 Pods actively working during a rollout.
 If your application needs a minimum of 80 Pods, this rollout can be disruptive.
 Instead, you can set `max unavailable` to 20% to ensure that there are at least 80 functional Pods throughout the rollout.

 ### Use blue/green deployments

 Changes are inherently risky, but changes that cannot be undone can be potentially catastrophic.
 Change procedures that allow you to effectively turn back time through a *rollback* make enhancements and experimentation safer.
 Blue/green deployments give you a method to quickly retract the changes if things go wrong.
 In this deployment strategy, you create an environment for the new version.
 This environment is identical to the current version of the application being updated.
 Once the new environment is provisioned, traffic is routed to the new environment.
 If the new version produces the desired results without generating errors, the old environment is terminated.
 Otherwise, traffic is restored to the old version.

-You can perform blue/green deployments in Kubernetes by creating a new Deployment that is identical to the existing version’s Deployment.
-Once you verify that the Pods in the new Deployment are running without errors, you can start sending traffic to the new Deployment by changing the `selector` spec in the Service that routes traffic to your application’s Pods.
+You can perform blue/green deployments in Kubernetes by creating a new Deployment that is identical to the existing version's Deployment.
+Once you verify that the Pods in the new Deployment are running without errors, you can start sending traffic to the new Deployment by changing the `selector` spec in the Service that routes traffic to your application's Pods.

 Many continuous integration tools such as [Flux](https://fluxcd.io), [Jenkins](https://www.jenkins.io), and [Spinnaker](https://spinnaker.io) let you automate blue/green deployments.
 AWS Containers Blog includes a walkthrough using AWS Load Balancer Controller: [Using AWS Load Balancer Controller for blue/green deployment, canary deployment and A/B testing](https://aws.amazon.com/blogs/containers/using-aws-load-balancer-controller-for-blue-green-deployment-canary-deployment-and-a-b-testing/)